ctrueden/ctrueden.github.io/_pages/deus/NPCMorijin.md

--=Morijin Illindra=-
+---
+layout: page
+title: Morijin Illindra
+permalink: /deus/NPCMorijin
+category: deus
+---

-Morijin is a brass dragon from Dragonstar, and ((CharPublicEva|Rae's)) mentor.
+Morijin is a brass dragon from Dragonstar, and [Rae's](CharPublicEva) mentor.
 He lives with his wife Ange in New Starshine.